graphcore/examples/README.md

 ### Tutorials

-The `tutorials/` folder contains tutorials to help you get started using the Graphcore tools.
+The `tutorials/` folder contains tutorials to help you get started using the Poplar SDK and Graphcore tools.
 Currently, this contains:

-* `tutorials/poplar` - A set of tutorials to introduce the Poplar framework and the Poplibs libraries.
+* `tutorials/poplar` - A set of tutorials to introduce the Poplar graph programming framework and the PopLibs libraries.
+* `tutorials/pytorch` - A tutorial to introduce the PyTorch framework support for the IPU.

+The README files for the tutorials are best viewed on GitHub.

 ### Utilities

 The `utils/` folder contains utilities libraries and scripts that are used across the other code examples.
-Currently this is split into:
+This includes:

-* `utils/examples_tests` - Common Python helper functions for the repo's unit tests.
+* `utils/examples_tests` - Common Python helper functions for the repository's unit tests.
 * `utils/benchmarks` - Common Python helper functions for running benchmarks on the IPU in different frameworks.